 For more details as to how can we help you, please contact us now.

 A medical accident does not necessarily mean medical negligence.
-Despite the disappointment that may be the outcome of an unsuccessful treatment, it does not always linked to negligence.
-All treatments carries risks and patients ought to be warned of such risks.
+Despite the disappointment that may be the outcome of an unsuccessful treatment, it is not always linked to negligence.
+All treatments carry risks and patients ought to be warned of such risks.

 Cyprus law on negligence, based entirely on English common law, awards compensation for treatments that went wrong if it can be proved that the treatment was negligent; this means that you need to prove that the treatment's duty of care fell below the standard that would generally be acceptable as reasonable for the particular area of your treatment.

 Medical Negligence Cases